syadegari/rl_projects/p1_Navigation/readme_project.md

 python3.6 -m venv drl-venv
 source drl-venv/bin/activate
 ```
-Run the following from terminal to install al the python modules:
+Run the following from terminal to install all the python modules:
 ```bash
 pip install -r requirements.txt
 ```